COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 #### Manual capability architecture

 In essence, executing a manual command involves the following actions:
-1. A message, the `command` of a manual command, is posted *somewhere* *somehow*, together with the variables expected to be filled.
+1. A message, the `command` of a manual command, is posted *somewhere*, *somehow*, together with the variables expected to be filled.
 2. The playbook execution stops, waiting for *something* to respond to the message with the variables values.
 3. The variables are streamed inside the playbook execution and handled accordingly.

 Because the *somewhere* and *somehow* for posting a message can vary, and the *something* that replies can vary too, SOARCA adopts a flexible architecture to accomodate different ways of manual *interactions*.
-Below a simplified view of the architecture.
+Below a view of the architecture.

 ```plantuml
 @startuml